-The test aims to find out whether there are airborne mould spores in the air and identify the mould to genus level by collecting air samples at indoor environment where mould growth is suspected.
+This test is suitable for clients who experience musty, damp smell or suspect there is hidden mould at home.
+By collecting air samples at indoor environment, the service will be able to find out whether there are airborne mould spores in the air and identify the moulds to genus level.
 After the service, you will receive a test report and our recommendations (related services and products) based on the results.

 Common Types of Mould in Homes